-Serif fonts imply formality, tradition, respect, and reliability, and are therefore great for using in business related documents, such as CVs, letters, whitepapers, and reports, as well as more formal event invitations or menus.
+Serif fonts imply formality, tradition, respect, and reliability, and are therefore great for use in business-related documents, such as CVs, letters, whitepapers, and reports, as well as more formal event invitations or menus.

-Unlike Serif fonts, Sans-Serif fonts don’t contain the small decorative embellishments on their characters.
-Because of this, they are best reserved for shorter sections of text such as captions or headlines, as they can be a little tricker to read than their Serif counterparts.
+Unlike Serif fonts, Sans Serif fonts don’t contain the small decorative embellishments on their characters.
+Because of this, they are best reserved for shorter sections of text such as captions or headlines, as they can be a little trickier to read than their Serif counterparts.

 Script fonts (also known as Decorative fonts) embrace the idea that lettering can also be artistic and eye-catching.
 In the 19th Century, artists began to experiment with more ornate styles of text in posters and advertisements, and this remains a popular design trend to this day.

 From cursive calligraphy to humble handwriting, Script fonts encompass many different looks, and therefore, can convey different messages.
 The most common feelings they evoke, however, are elegance, creativity, fun, and quirkiness.